Advanced Concepts in Self-Supervised Learning

 Do you know a model that should be on this list?
 Please add an issue on GitHub :)

 All models have a backbone component.
-This could be a ResNet.
+This could be a ResNet, Vision Transformer, or any other vision model.
 When creating a self-supervised learning model you pass it a backbone.
 You need to make sure the backbone output dimension matches the input dimension of the head component for the respective self-supervised model.

-• The 3x3 convolution variant is more efficient (less parameters and faster processing) and is better suited for small input images (32x32 pixels or 64x64 pixels).
-We recommend to use the lighlty variant for cifar10 or running the model on a microcontroller (see https://github.com/ARM-software/EndpointAI/tree/master/ProofOfConcepts/Vision/OpenMvMaskDefaults)
+• The 3x3 convolution variant is more efficient (fewer parameters and faster processing) and is better suited for small input images (32x32 pixels or 64x64 pixels).
+We recommend using the LightlySSL variant for cifar10 or running the model on a microcontroller (see https://github.com/ARM-software/EndpointAI/tree/master/ProofOfConcepts/Vision/OpenMvMaskDefaults)

 from lightly.models import ResNetGenerator